MicrosoftLearning/mslearn-azure-ml/Instructions/02-Explore-developer-tools.md

     az ml compute create --name "aml-cluster" --size STANDARD_DS11_V2 --max-instances 2 --type AmlCompute -w mlw-dp100-labs -g rg-dp100-labs
     ```

-## Configure your work station with the Azure Machine Learning studio
+## Configure your workstation with the Azure Machine Learning studio

 Though the Azure CLI is ideal for automation, you may want to review the output of the commands you executed.
 You can use the Azure Machine Learning Studio to check whether resources and assets have been created, and to check whether jobs ran successfully or review why a job failed.